 FULL POLICY STATEMENT:

 Full-time, undergraduate, first and second-year bachelor’s students, regardless of academic class standing, are required to live on campus in Residence Life housing and purchase a meal plan.
 The policy typically will require four (4) semesters of residency not including summer or J-Terms for each student.
 This residency requirement policy is published in the University’s Policy Repository and in the Student Residence Agreement.

 Transfer students who enter with one semester completed at another college/university are required to complete the remaining three semesters of the residency requirement on campus with St. Thomas.
 Transfers having completed two or more semesters at another college/university are waived from the residency requirement.

 The University of St. Thomas recognizes that a student may want to request an exception to this policy.
 Students seeking an exception must complete the request form and process, and the request will be reviewed by a committee, which may grant or deny the exception.

-Students may request an exception from the residency requirement through the admissions portal.
+Students may request an exception from the residency requirement.
 Students entering into the Student Residence Agreement and requesting release from the requirement after the Agreement is in effect may still be responsible for any cancellation fees and/or charges based on the tuition, room and board refund schedule for each semester.

 The review committee will regularly review exception requests.
 First-year (incoming) exception requests will begin review in February, prior to their fall term start date.
 Requests received by April 1, will receive a response by May 1.
 Transfer student (incoming) requests will be reviewed as they are received.
 All students requesting an exception for the second year must submit the request by February 15, prior to self-selection.